Biden pays tribute to veterans, ‘the soul of America,’ at Arlington National Cemetery

 Biden remembered three prominent veterans who passed away in recent weeks: former secretary of state Gen. Colin L. Powell, a Republican and a friend; Gen. Raymond T. Odierno, who helped devise Iraq War strategy; and former senator Max Cleland (D-Ga.), a Vietnam War veteran and triple amputee who led the Veterans Administration, now the Department of Veterans Affairs, during the Carter administration.
 Theirs were the stories that inspired future generations to enlist, Biden said, adding that being a veteran was “a badge of courage that unites across all ages, regardless of background.”

 “Because to be a veteran is to have endured and survived challenges most Americans will never know,” Biden said.
 “You’ve done it for us.
 You’ve done it for America.
-To defend and serve American values, to protect our country and our Constitution against all enemies.”
+To defend and serve American values, to protect our country and our constitution against all enemies.”

-As he frequently has when speaking with veterans groups, military families or those who are grieving, Biden invoked his late son, Beau Biden, who served as a member of the Delaware Army National Guard and deployed to Iraq for a year.
+As he frequently has when speaking with veterans groups, military families or those who are grieving, Biden invoked his late son Beau Biden, who served as a member of the Delaware Army National Guard and deployed to Iraq for a year.

 “Jill and I learned what it meant to pray every day for the safe return of someone you love,” Biden said about his son’s deployment.
 “So many of you have done that.”